deokudev/speedetail-homepage/src/app/reference/use-behind-web-proxy/page.md

 OK: http://david%40company.com:password@webproxy:8080/
 ```

-Now open Inkdrop and you should be able to authenticate and get synced!
+Now open Speedetail and you should be able to authenticate and get synced!

 ## Configuring ipm